MrLkuch/CheatSheets/CSS/CssBasics.md

 - in line css weight more than any selector
 - `!important` pass over any other declaration but still weight less than inline

-        You can "calculate" the weight of a selectors by using the table and add 1 on the right column, the highest score means that the selector weight
+        You can "calculate" the weight of a selectors by using the table and add 1 on the right column, the highest "score" means that the selector weight

+        The left colum is always worth more than any value on the other columns on it's right.

     Inline/important | ID | Class | Elements
     --- | --- | --- | ---